 Are Truman copying Viberg?
 Yes.
 Yes they are.
 However, the trench/service boot look is not something that is exclusive to them and they only have themselves to blame for allowing this to happen.
 Four or five years ago, the Canadian company may have been able to snuff out the Colorado upstarts or at least prevent them from gaining such a strong foothold in the market by simply taking the high road and building a far superior boot.
 Viberg had every opportunity to do this.
 They were entrenched in the market as the king of quality boots in the mind of the consumers and are a true heritage brand.
 Truman had no reputation and have absolutely no heritage whatsoever.
 They needed Viberg to give them a chance and they gave them several.
-Viberg may have actual heritage, but that heritage means absolutely nothing when the company itself appears to be spitting in the face of it.
+Viberg may have actual heritage, but that heritage means absolutely nothing when the company itself appears to be ignoring it in some ways.
 Most all of Viberg’s moves in the past couple years have done nothing but distance themselves from their connection to their own heritage and I am not the only person who sees this as a sort of slap in the face to the very people who made Viberg so popular in this market.

 As my pleasure with Vibergs more recent shift shows, this article is not meant to specifically bash Viberg because it is plainly obvious that they still do make an excellent pair of boots.
 That is undeniable.
 I own a pair of Vibergs myself and while they are not perfect, I do love them.
 Despite all the service boot copies, I do not think any are as well designed or offered with as beautiful leathers as the Viberg 2030 and 1035 service boot.
 It has just become quite obvious from looking around indigo cyber space, Instagram, and talking with friends and acquaintances in the know that Viberg’s reputation has fallen in the past few years and their iron grip has likely been lost forever thanks to other brands jumping on the opportunity that was given to them.